rubberduck-vba/.github/README.md

 >
 > Any reference to these trademarks on this site constitutes an assertion of rights by <em>Rubberduck VBA Software Solutions Inc.</em>, without prejudice to any legitimate rights that third parties may hold in other contexts or jurisdictions.
 > No tolerance, waiver, or implied authorization is granted by the use or mention of these trademarks.
+> This position does not, in itself, preclude good‑faith coexistence arrangements where they are compatible with protecting the rights asserted.
 <br/>

 [Privacy Policy](privacy.md) | [Contact us](contact-us.md)